So, you’re ready to get started with content syndication.

 You’ve got questions: Where do I go?
 What do I ask for?
 What should this all cost?

 These are all valid (and common) questions.
-As a provider who does a lot of lead generation through content syndication, HiP sees clients in various stages of preparedness.
-Based on their common challenges and questions, we’ll walk you through each of the six basic steps to getting started with content syndication.
+As a provider who does a lot of lead generation through content syndication, HIPB2B sees clients in various stages of preparedness.
+Based on their common challenges and questions, we’ll walk you through six basic steps to getting started with content syndication.

 1. Pick Your Audience

 As far as content syndication, everything starts with the audience.
 Your audience will have a big impact on everything from your content choices to your cost per lead.
 Ultimately, the right choices at this stage will determine success (or lack thereof) later on.